 For most people, Christmas gifts often amount to sock drawer reboots, jumpers you never asked for and passive aggressive attacks on personal hygiene via toiletry sets.
 As this guide to the best gifts for guitar players proves, guitarists are actually way easier to buy for.

 There's the long-term pleasure promised by a three-pack of strings or a guitar-specific tool set to make sure the guitarist in your life is never caught short.
 You could even open a whole new world of sonic possibilities for your designated guitar geek with a tone-bending stomp box, or a humble capo.
 If your giftee is all about saving the planet, we've even included a snazzy vegan guitar strap.

 The good news?
-Being thoughtful doesn't have to leave your piggy bank with PTSD.
+Being thoughtful doesn't have to mean draining your budget entirely.
 When it comes to guitarists, useful trumps expensive every time...